sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 we conclude that with condition on $Y$, $X$ and $Z$ are independent. <br/>

-So, in triple common cause, if parent node is observed, child nodes are independent. because the effect of $X$ to $Z$ is not direct, if value of $Y$ is known, changes in $X$ value causes no effect on $Z$’ value. in other word if we know value of $Y$, value of $X$ doesn't give any additional information about $Z$. <br/>
+So, in triple common cause, if parent node is observed, child nodes are independent. because the effect of $X$ to $Z$ is not direct, if value of $Y$ is known, changes in value of $X$ causes no effect on $Z$’ value. in other word if we know value of $Y$, value of $X$ doesn't give any additional information about $Z$. <br/>
 So, observing the cause blocks influence between effects.

 #### V-Structure